 First, I would like to express my sincere appreciation for your support of GS Yuasa.

-I will present the Company's operating performance for the fiscal year ended March 31, 2018, and the outlook for the upcoming fiscal year.
+I will present the Company's operating performance for the first six months of the fiscal year ending March 31, 2020.